julionc/awesome-shopify/readme.md

 ### JavaScript Examples

 - [Shopify Node App](https://github.com/shopify/shopify-node-app) - A starting point for developers so that they will be able to quickly turn up an embedded Shopify app using Node.js and Express.js.
-- [Storefront API Examples](https://github.com/Shopify/storefront-api-examples) - Example custom storefront applications built on Shopify's Storefront API
+- [Storefront API Examples](https://github.com/Shopify/storefront-api-examples) - Example custom storefront applications built on Shopify's Storefront API.
 - [SmallAwesomeShop](https://github.com/JsssCode/SmallAwesomeShop) - An Angular 7 App example using Shopify's Storefront GraphQL API.

 ### Python Examples